Ishu Ishiyama, 7 dan, Shihan

 SanShuKan Aikikai Victoria

-Mike has been training for over 30 years in a variety of martial arts, but principally in Aikido.
+Mike Chin Sensei has been training for over 30 years in a variety of martial arts, but principally in Aikido.
 His primary instructors have been Macphail Sensei, Ishiyama Shihan, Kawahara Shihan and now Osawa Shihan.
-Mike believes through understanding Technique and exercise of the Body, martial arts training cultivates true humanity, recognizable by its strength and compassion – that is, by the disposition of its Heart.
+Chin Sensei believes through understanding Technique and exercise of the Body, martial arts training cultivates true humanity, recognizable by its strength and compassion – that is, by the disposition of its Heart.

 Mike Smorhay, 5 dan, Shidoin